Diabetes is one of the most common chronic conditions worldwide.

 Common signs may include:

 Important: This page is for educational purposes only and is not a substitute for professional medical advice.
-Please consult a healthcare provider for any health concerns.

 Focus on vegetables, whole grains, lean proteins, and portion control.